-Katherine Creagan focuses her practice in public finance and concentrates on representing issuers and underwriters in revenue bond issues, general obligation bond issues and special assessment district bonds.
-In her municipal finance practice, Katherine drafts all requisite bond documentation for issuers including school districts, municipalities, counties, and universities.
-She works with issuers and underwriters regarding bond structuring.
-She regularly works with special districts and school districts regarding election issues and counsels clients on federal tax issues involved with municipal bond transactions.
-Prior to being elected a shareholder, Katherine served as Of Counsel for Modrall Sperling for several years.
+Katherine McKinney focuses her practice in public finance and concentrates on representing issuers and underwriters in revenue bond issues, general obligation bond issues, and special assessment district bonds.
+In her municipal finance practice, she drafts all requisite bond documentation for issuers including municipalities, counties, universities, and school districts throughout the debt issuance process and advises clients regarding federal tax and securities law issues and state law requirements.
+She regularly works with branch community college districts, special districts, and school districts regarding election issues.
+Katherine began her career at Modrall Sperling in 1995.
+Five years later, she took an extended sabbatical to raise her family and returned to the firm in 2011.
+Katherine served as Of Counsel for Modrall Sperling for several years prior to becoming a shareholder.

 Katherine received her undergraduate degree in finance summa cum laude from the University of New Mexico, where she was elected to Phi Beta Kappa.
 She received her law degree cum laude from Arizona State University in 1995.
 During law school, she served as a Casenote and Comment Editor for the Arizona State University Law Journal.